Policies

 Examination Documents and Timetables

-Examinations are always stressful, and Mrs Hayes, our Examinations & Inclusion Manager, works with teachers, SEN staff, students, parents and Awarding Bodies.
+Examinations are always stressful, and Mrs Hayes, our Examinations & Safeguarding Manager, works with teachers, SEN staff, students, parents and Awarding Bodies.

 The Examinations page on the website is frequently updated with key information.